Motorcycle Dash Cam vs GoPro Action Camera

 • Automatic Loop Recording

-Starts and stops recording with your ignition.
-Never miss a ride—past footage is overwritten only when storage is full.
+Starts and stops recording when you turn your ignition on and off.
+You will never miss a ride—past footage is only overwritten when storage is full.

 • Hard-Wired Power

 Draws power directly from your bike.
-No battery worries or mid-ride shutdowns.
+No need to worry about the battery worries or mid-ride shutdowns.

 • Parking Mode & Collision Detection

 Monitors your parked bike.
-Records impacts and motion-triggered events for hit-and-run protection.
+It records impacts and motion-triggered events to protect against hit-and-run incidents.

 • Rugged, Weatherproof Design